 - direct candidates to particular questions or particular sections of the question paper; - make any comment where a candidate believes that there is an error or omission on the question paper.
-The invigilator must however, refer the matter immediately to the exams officer; - give any information to candidates about possible mistakes in the question paper, unless there is an erratum notice or permission has been given by the awarding body; - comment on the content of the question paper; - read a word or words printed on the question paper to a candidate, other than the instructions on the front cover; - offer any advice or comment on the work of a candidate.
+The invigilator must however, refer the matter immediately to the exams officer; - give any information to candidates about possible mistakes in the question paper, unless there is an erratum notice or permission has been given by the awarding body; - comment on the content of the question paper; - read a word or words printed on the question paper to a candidate, other than the instructions on the front cover; - re-phrase a question for a candidate; - explain any subject-specific or technical terms to a candidate; - offer any advice or comment on the work of a candidate; - give any indication of the time elapsed or remaining where a question paper consists of distinct sections.